-Pets often gain access to rodenticides by eating baits or the poisoned rodents (see Poisoning: Strychnine Poisoning).
+Pets often gain access to rodenticides by eating baits or the poisoned rodents (See also Strychnine Poisoning).
 Many rodenticides are toxic to pets.
 Early veterinary intervention in cases of ingestion provides the best chance for successful treatment.

 Anticoagulant rodenticides interfere with blood clotting.
 They are the most frequent cause of poisoning in pets.
 Pets may be poisoned directly from baits or indirectly by eating poisoned rodents.
 Different anticoagulants have different toxicity levels.
-Some require multiple feedings to result in toxicity, some require fewer feedings, and some are highly toxic after a single feeding.
+Some are highly toxic with a single feeding, whereas others require multiple feedings to result in toxicity.

 Signs generally reflect blood loss from ruptured blood vessels, including anemia, semisolid masses of blood in the tissues, or bleeding into various areas of the body (the gastrointestinal tract, the eye, the nose, the lungs, or the urine).
 The animal can develop weakness, lack of coordination, colic, and panting or rapid breathing.
 Depression and loss of appetite are seen in all species even before bleeding occurs.